racket/rhombus/rhombus/binding-macros.md

 The `fruit` binding form assumes (without directly checking) that its argument is an identifier.
 Binding forms normally should accomodate other, nested binding forms, instead.
-A `binding_operator` transformer receives already-parsed sub-bindings as arguments, and the transformer can use `unpack_binding` to extract the three parts of a parsed binding.
+A `bind.operator` transformer receives already-parsed sub-bindings as arguments, and the transformer can use `unpack_binding` to extract the three parts of a parsed binding.